 - Concession fee

 - Senior fee now part of Concession fee

 - This course has started but late enrolments are accepted.

 - Fenella Juanita Barker

 What you will learn

 Have you ever wondered what it is like to be part of a flamenco dance company?
 This is your chance to find out.
 Working together in a collaborative group, under the direction of Fenella Juanita Barker, you will be involved in the creation of a flamenco and Spanish dance repertoire that will be performed in selected events and venues around London.
 You must be attending regular flamenco classes at Morley College, or elsewhere, to be part of The Morley Flamenco Dance Ensemble.
-All students will have access to the Morley Moodle Flamenco & Spanish Dance Site with information about the rhythms and dances studied and video links for practice purposes.
+All students will have access to written information about the rhythms and dances studied and video links for practice purposes.
 In term 1, we will be working on a project to create a piece of choreography for filmed media and at the end of term 3, we hope to be able to offer international study and performance opportunities.
 Students are advised that they must seek departmental advice prior to enrolment on this course.
 Achievement on your course will be measured by whether you meet the following learning outcomes.
 At the start of the course you will have an opportunity to discuss these with your tutor and set your own personal targets, linked to the learning outcomes and future goals i.e. progression to an advanced-level course

 By the end of the course you will be able to

 - Demonstrate an improved understanding, strength and clarity of flamenco and Spanish dance technique.

 - Show increased confidence and skill in your own creative potential as a flamenco and Spanish dancer.